naelazw/naelazw/README.md

 ## Hi there 👋🤗

-I'm Naela, a Quality Assurance & IoT enthusiast, and web developer based in Malang.
+I'm Naela, a Quality Assurance & IoT enthusiast, and web developer based in Jember.

 I design, test, and build whatever sparks my curiosity.